Daniel Gilligan

 Making milk quality visible improves standards, but real gains require price incentives and competition on quality downstream.

-Please type your questions into the chat box with name, affiliation, and country.
+Also streaming on Please type your questions into the chat box with name, affiliation, and country.
 The event video, presenter slides, and podcast will be available in the days following the event.
-Across sub-Saharan Africa, small-scale, resource-poor farmers are disproportionately affected by climatic and market shocks.
-Providing them with the tools and technologies to manage these shocks is […]
+Recognizing France’s tremendous leadership of the 2025 Nutrition for Growth Summit (N4G), IFPRI and the Forman lecture selection Committee are delighted to announce […]

 The study, published in The Lancet Planetary Health, used IFPRI’s IMPACT model to assess how adopting the EAT-Lancet diet could affect calorie availability, share of income spent on food, nutrient availability, and food prices.